SuperBeastsAI/ComfyUI-SuperBeasts/docs/super-pop-color-adjustment.md

 * **Very high strengths:** Values above 2.0 can clip highlights or oversaturate; use sparingly for stylised effects.

-### Creative workflow ideas

-1. **HDR Sandwich** – Run Super Pop, then feed the output into **HDR Effects** (with gentle settings) to amplify micro-contrast.
-3. **Colour remap** – Plug a palette or reference frame into the *Context* input to nudge the final toning toward that colour space.
-4. **Video** – Yes it works quite well across video frames!
-Try experiement with *Initial context for batch* to subtely lock colour across all the processed frames or leave as is for each frame to determine the correction independantly.

 ### Understanding the *Context* input

 The context socket takes a **64 × 64** image that acts as a colour-map reference while the